-The Florida Department of Environmental Protection, through a contract with the University of Florida Survey Research Center (UFSRC), is conducting a statewide survey of fish and shellfish consumption patterns by Floridians.
-The primary objectives of the survey are:
+The Florida Department of Environmental Protection, through a contract with the University of Florida Survey Research Center (UFSRC), planned to conduct a statewide survey of fish and shellfish consumption patterns by Floridians.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.